Design your own engagement ring

 How often are your prices updated?

-The most recent update to our diamond price calculator occurred on Thursday November 21, 2024.
+The most recent update to our diamond price calculator occurred on Saturday December 21, 2024.
 StoneAlgo's diamond price calculator and all Fair Price Estimates are updated daily based on our proprietary database of over 2 million live diamond prices.
 To see actual diamonds and prices from multiple jewelers all in one place, check out our diamond search engine.

 What is StoneAlgo's Fair Price Estimate?